 b.
 Queue method of replacement: A team may choose a position and replace any number of players when they get to that position.
 Each player will play all 6 positions and then rotate out waiting in the queue to rotate back in.
 As long as the required number of players of either sex is on the court, replacements do not need to be male for male and female for female.
 Alternately you may have a female only queue and a male only.
 A team must decide to have one mixed queue or two separate queues (male queue and female queue).

 c.
 Libero – Substitutions involving a libero are not counted as regular substitutions and their number is unlimited.
 A libero cannot take part in normal substitutions and may only enter or leave the game while the ball is out of play and before the whistle for service.
 It is necessary to have a rally between replacement of two different players involving a libero.
 As a reminder per USAV rules, liberos may not attack the ball above the plane of the net.

 11) Injuries – Anyone may sub for an injured player as long as the required number of players remain on the court.

 a.
 The injured player may return to the game whenever they are able.

 12) Late Players – If a team is playing with less than 6 players, late players may enter the game at any time and in any position – assuming the required number of women are on the court.

 13) Forfeits – If a team cannot be fielded by 15 minutes into the scheduled playing time, the team forfeits all three games.

 a.
 If a team is less than 15 minutes late but the match does not start on time the late team will forfeit 1st game.
 The 2nd game will be played.
 If a 3rd game cannot be completed in 1 hour, the team with the most points will win the game.

-13) Refereeing – Teams will be required to referee according to the schedule set at the start of the year.
+14) Refereeing – Teams will be required to referee according to the schedule set at the start of the season.

 b.
 Additional responsibilities will be assigned for the end-of-season tournament.